Professor Mary Anne Sewell

 PhD University of Alberta

 My research focuses on reproduction and early development of marine invertebrates, with a focus on echinoderms.
 A central question to my research programme is how organisms achieve successful reproduction in different environments (e.g. in Antarctica and the deep sea), and how external factors such as temperature, salinity and anthropogenic climate change affect reproduction and development.

-My research lab is located in the Basement of the Thomas Building (Level 1), though considerable research takes place outside Auckland – from the Leigh Marine Laboratory, to sites within the Hauraki Gulf, and as far afield as Antarctica.
+My research lab is located in the Extension of the Thomas Building (Building 110N, Level 1), though considerable research takes place outside Auckland – from the Leigh Marine Laboratory, to sites within the Hauraki Gulf, and as far afield as Antarctica.